Welcome to UWA Cyber Security

-- Cyber Security is a body of technologies, process and practices designed to protect information and systems from cyber-attacks, damage or unauthorised access.
+Cyber Security is a body of technologies, processes and practices designed to protect data and other digital assets from cyber-attacks, damage or unauthorised access.

 Cyber Security awareness and training

-- Providing face-to-face awareness training to staff on cyber security topics.
+Providing awareness training, including face-to-face workshops and presentations to staff on cyber security risks and good practices.

 - Email scams and phishing